 At the Old Treasury Building we aim to bring the museum to life and nurture it for the people of Victoria and beyond.
 We present lively and inclusive programs that tell Victorian stories, contribute to community connectedness and inspire a sense of place.

-Museum education guides aim to deliver high quality and dynamic programs.
+Education Sessional Guides aim to deliver high quality and dynamic programs within the museum at the Old Treasury Building.
 They ensure that the museum’s exhibits act as a learning resource for all ages.

 Find out more about the programs offered to schools by the Old Treasury Building on our dedicated school page.

 -Deliver programs that link exhibits with relevant curricula.

 -Create a welcome environment for visiting groups, conducive to learning, through quality customer service standards.

 -Participate in professional development opportunities and other training.

 -Additional duties may be requested within the scope of your abilities.

 Basic requirements to be an Old Treasury Building guide

 A teaching qualification recognised for registration as a teacher in Victoria.
 Preference will be given to teachers with a history teaching qualification.